 Let’s start with the basics…

-6.7% Co-resided with someone mental health challenges
+Living with someone experiencing mental health challenges (6.7%)

 Substance Abuse